 How does Sleep apnea occur?

 Snoring occurs when the airway or passage through which we breathe becomes partially blocked or occluded.
-An example would be a tongue that falls back as we drift off into deeper sleep.
+An example would be a tongue that falls back as we drift off into a deeper sleep.
 As the diameter or size of the airway passage is shrinking, the net result is a muffled sound secondary to vibrations in the throat, or snoring.

 During snoring, air flow is partially blocked